Justice League: Generation Lost: Plot summary

 As horrified witnesses accuse him of murder, Captain Atom realizes Magog's spear is about to explode with energy.
 He tries to absorb as much as he can, but the force thrusts him once again into the time stream.
 This time he finds himself just a century into the future: again he meets Power Girl, presently the head of an incarnation of the Justice League, whom he tries to help in a disastrous battle against a new form of OMACs, who quickly overwhelm the team.
-Power Girl, critically injured, tells Captain Atom that the tipping point for the world's descent into chaos was Max Lord's murder of Wonder Woman.
+Power Girl, critically injured, tells Captain Atom that the tipping point for the world's descent into chaos was Lord's murder of Wonder Woman.
 A final assault on an OMAC engine prompts an explosion that restores Captain Atom to his own time, equipped with knowledge about how to stop Lord.

-Max, preparing to strike at Wonder Woman, then discovers - and is conscious of the irony - that abruptly all memory of Wonder Woman has disappeared from the world, just as he was forgotten following his mindwipe.
+Lord, preparing to strike at Wonder Woman, then discovers - and is conscious of the irony - that abruptly all memory of Wonder Woman has disappeared from the world, just as he was forgotten following his mindwipe.
 Simultaneously, Captain Atom tries to convince a reluctant Booster Gold that they need to kill Lord before he can kill Wonder Woman, only to discover that Blue Beetle and Rocket Red also lack memories of her and Skeets has no records of her in his database - she is remembered only by the core four unaffected by Lord's initial mindwipe.
 The group are then attacked by the Creature Commandos, with Fire sustaining several gunshot wounds at close range.
 Batman and Power Girl are informed by Checkmate that messages indicate Magog thought he was being ordered by Checkmate to kill Atom and they forensic evidence indicates Atom may not have caused the explosion.
 In the battle with the Creature Commandos, Blue Beetle grabs one Commando to force him to use his healing power on Fire.
-Max then shows up, revealing that he set this whole thing up in order to teleport away with Blue Beetle.
+Lord reveals that he set up the events to teleport away with Blue Beetle.